Adam Reed: Archer

 After the cancellation of Frisky Dingo in 2008, Reed took a vacation to Spain to brainstorm ideas for a new project.
 His experience traversing the Vía de la Plata, and people-watching in Plaza Mayor in nearby Salamanca, enabled him to conceptualize his vision of Archer.
 Reed recalled in an interview:

 So I sat on the Plaza Mayor for three days – drinking either coffee or beer or gin, depending on the time of day – surrounded by these Spanish women who seemed both unaware and completely aware of their beauty.
 Occasionally they would glance over – and catch me gaping at them – and just smile at me like, "I know, right?"
 And for three days, I couldn't even splutter "Buenos dias" to any of them – not once.
 And thus was Sterling Archer born – he would've absolutely sauntered over to a table full of those women and sat down and ordered an entire case of cava or whatever.

 Nevertheless, he believed developing a sitcom with the theme of global espionage was inevitable given his proclivity for adventure-driven comedy.
 Archer was originally pitched under the working title Duchess.

-Archer draws inspiration from a variety of sources, including the James Bond franchise, OSS 117: Cairo, Nest of Spies (2006), and The Pink Panther franchise.
-The show's hallmarks include reference-heavy humor, rapid-fire dialogue, and meta-comedy.
-Archer is produced using limited animation and takes its visual style from mid-century comic art.
-The cast members record their lines individually, and the show regularly employs guest actors and actresses for supporting characters.
-There have been 145 episodes broadcast in the show's history.
+Archer drew inspiration from a variety of sources, including the James Bond franchise, OSS 117: Cairo, Nest of Spies (2006), and The Pink Panther franchise.
+The show's hallmarks included reference-heavy humor, rapid-fire dialogue, and meta-comedy.
+Archer was produced using limited animation and took its visual style from mid-century comic art.
+Cast members recorded their lines individually, with the show regularly employing guest actors and actresses for supporting characters.
+There were 145 episodes broadcast in the show's history.

-Archer has received positive reviews from critics and won awards, including four Primetime Emmy Awards, four Critics Choice Awards, and three Clio Awards.
-The series has also received 15 Annie Award nominations, among others, for outstanding achievement in animation, writing, direction, and voice acting.
+Archer received positive reviews from critics and won four Primetime Emmy Awards, four Critics Choice Awards, and three Clio Awards.
+The series also received 15 Annie Award nominations for outstanding achievement in animation, writing, direction, and voice acting.